s0md3v/Bolt/README.md

 Bolt crawls the target website to the specified depth and stores all the HTML forms found in a database for further processing.

 #### Evaluating
-In this phase, these three things are checked:
-- Forms without CSRF protection
-- Weak tokens
-- Comparison of token with various hashes
+In this phase, Bolt finds out the tokens which aren't strong enough and the forms which aren't protected.

 ##### Comparing
 This phase focuses on detection on replay attack scenarios and hence checks if a token has been issued more than one time.